evacaribbean/Blog/README.md

 <br>

 At last 🐬 🐋, it’s time 🐠 for apps! 🐳 This is a [NetBeans](https://netbeans.org) Platform Application.
 As time goes by I also go through [IntelliJ](https://www.jetbrains.com) and [Eclipse](https://www.eclipse.org).
-It’s swell to administering and code in all, and know that the IDEs feel equal familiar and seamless to work in.
+It’s swell to administering and code in all, and kind of know that the IDEs feel equal familiar and seamless to work in.
 So far I’ve found it to be a choice, only depending on purpose and taste.

 The application’s single coding part that has to be added is the two event handlers, “upButton” and “lowButton”.